weapons-and-armor

 The Philosophy of Detection and Deterrence

 The ninja understood a fundamental security principle that is still taught today: detection is deterrence.
 If an enemy knew that a path might be booby-trapped, they would hesitate.
 If a trap created an alarm, the stealth mission was compromised but the ninja's escape was secured.
 The psychological impact of these traps was often as valuable as their physical effect.
 They forced defenders into a defensive, paranoid posture, making them predictable.
-The equipment of the shinobi was designed with this psychological warfare firmly in mind.
+The equipment of the shinobi was designed with this psychological warfare firmly in mind, and the wire trap was one of its most elegant expressions.

 Anatomy of a Ninja Wire Trap